madannaik/docker-dropal/README.md

 4)select a language for your use(eg. english).click next

-5)give your site name,login id and password for further excess!!then click next

-7)in database configuration option:select mysql
+5)in database configuration option:select mysql

     - Database name/username/password: <details for accessing your MySQL instance> (MYSQL_USER, MYSQL_PASSWORD, MYSQL_DATABASE); see  environment variables in the description in docker-compose file for mysql)
     - ADVANCED OPTIONS - Database host: database (Containers on the same docker-network are routable by their container-name)

+7)5)give your site name,login id and password for further excess!!then click next

 8)then finish the installation